 The three Fellows unanimously feel the support from Fr.
 Michael and the rest of the staff and students as they venture further into the school year ahead.
 Chuquimarca hopes to help his students navigate the arts and find their passion there; “My main goal is to be influential to at least one student...I want to help my students dive deeper into the arts."

 Meanwhile, Hubbard looks to further his work with DAP and leave a lasting impact on Delbarton.
 “My goals are to continue to support every student here.
 I want to change the perspective of Delbarton,” he expressed as he looks forward to the year unfolding.

-For Gannon, he hopes to become an effective teacher and continue to work towards taking his professional career to the next level.
+For Gannon, he hopes to become an effective teacher and continue to work toward taking his professional career to the next level.
 “There’s still so much to get out of this place.
-It’s been the best welcome back and it’s great to now be a part of the facility with a new perspective,” he commented, and he adds that, so far, his time as a teacher has been nothing but a dream come true.
+It’s been the best welcome back and it’s great to now be a part of the faculty with a new perspective,” he commented, and he adds that, so far, his time as a teacher has been nothing but a dream come true.